Dayvid-William/Rest-with-spring-boot-and-java-erudio/README.md

 ## Docker

-- Creatinh a docker file.
+- Creatinh a docker file

-- Adding Docker Composer.
+- Adding Docker Composer

-- Configure the docker Composer.
+- Configure the docker Composer

+- Creating container of the apllication with MySql